thisislawatts/example-jobs/Solutions Engineer Intern.md

 <img src="https://res.cloudinary.com/snyk/image/upload/v1537345894/press-kit/brand/logo-black.png" width="100" alt="Snyk logo" />

 <p><strong>Community Outreach Program: Internships for underrepresented groups&nbsp;</strong></p>
-<p><strong>Our Community Outreach internship program was first designed and launched during the Covid-19 pandemic, when we were particularly concerned on the disproportionate economic impact of the pandemic on women and under-represented communities. </strong><strong>We want to leverage the incredible growth and success we have experienced at Snyk to play our role in supporting women and under-represented minorities who have graduated either in 2020/2021.
+<p><strong>Our Community Outreach internship program was first designed and launched during the Covid-19 pandemic, when we were particularly concerned on the disproportionate economic impact of the pandemic on women and under-represented communities. </strong></p>
+<p><strong>We want to leverage the incredible growth and success we have experienced at Snyk to play our role in supporting women and under-represented minorities who have graduated either in 2020/2021.
 The internship program allows minority groups with career opportunities while simultaneously aligning with our own talent growth strategy as a company.</strong></p>
 <p><strong>Applications close on 15th October 2021.</strong></p>
 <p><span style="font-weight: 400;">We’re looking for a curious, driven, and user-focused individual to join Snyk as an Solutions Engineer Intern.
 This person would be the technical expert in pre-sales discussions with customers, as we look to scale Snyk to greater heights!&nbsp;</span></p>
 <p><span style="font-weight: 400;">Snyk's mission is to help developers and organizations use open source code and stay secure.
 We believe that open source is a force for good, but security is a key concern.&nbsp; Our product enables developers and enterprise security teams to continuously find &amp; fix vulnerable dependencies without slowing down, with seamless integration into Dev &amp; DevOps workflows.</span></p>
-<p>&nbsp;</p>
 <p><strong>You’ll spend your time:</strong></p>
 <ul>
 <li style="font-weight: 400;"><span style="font-weight: 400;">becoming a technical product expert, evangelist and coach, able to give technical sales demonstrations to customer and partners in your sleep</span></li>